HumanSignal/label-studio/docs/source/tags/audio.md

 ### Example

-Play audio on the labeling interface test
+Play audio on the labeling interface

 ```html
 <View>